Kavya12G/Voice_Search_Wikipedia-Using-Python/README.md

 * Handles errors for invalid searches or no internet connection.

-To install the above modules on your system, use the following :
+To install the below modules on your system, use the following :
 -------------------------------------------------------------------------
 1. pip install pyttsx3